Ottawa Senators: Pierre Dorion era (2016–2023)

-Prior to the 2019–20 season, D.J.
-Smith was hired as the new head coach while the organization shifted its focus to developing its young players.
-The season was ultimately cut short due to the COVID-19 pandemic and the Senators finished second last in the NHL with 62 points in 71 games.
-In contrast, Ottawa's farm team the Belleville Senators put together a very impressive, albeit-shortened season led by Ottawa's top prospects which included Josh Norris, Drake Batherson, Alex Formenton and Erik Brannstrom among others.
-Meanwhile, the San Jose Sharks suffered an unexpected collapse that year which significantly benefited the Senators who had acquired their first-round draft pick in the Erik Karlsson trade.
-Ottawa found themselves with the third and fifth picks in the 2020 NHL draft and used them to select highly touted prospects Tim Stuetzle and Jake Sanderson.
+Prior to the 2019–20 season, D. J. Smith was hired as the new head coach while the organization shifted its focus to developing its young players.
+The season was ultimately cut short due to the COVID-19 pandemic, and the Senators finished second last in the NHL with 62 points in 71 games.
+In contrast, Ottawa's farm team, the Belleville Senators, put together a very impressive, albeit shortened season led by Ottawa's top prospects, which included Josh Norris, Drake Batherson, Alex Formenton and Erik Brannstrom among others.
+Meanwhile, the San Jose Sharks suffered an unexpected collapse that year which significantly benefited the Senators who had acquired their first-round draft pick in the Karlsson trade.
+Ottawa found themselves with the third and fifth picks in the 2020 NHL draft and used them to select highly touted prospects Tim Stutzle and Jake Sanderson.

 The Senators would miss the playoffs again for the 2020–21 season, a season overshadowed by the COVID-19 pandemic.
 The young team played an all-Canadian shortened season, during which they had a poor record to start the season but finished the season with a strong stretch of play, inspiring some optimism for the future.
 The Senators again traded away veterans at the trade deadline for draft picks.

-Before the 2021–22 season, general manager Pierre Dorion's contract was extended until 2025.
+Before the 2021–22 season, general manager Dorion's contract was extended until 2025.
 He proceeded to declare: "The rebuild is done.
 Now we're stepping into another zone."
-His claims however did not materialize as the Senators got off to a slow start and were quickly out of the playoff picture.
-On October 17, 2021, Brady Tkachuk signed a seven-year deal after a dramatic contract holdout.
+His claims, however, did not materialize as the Senators got off to a slow start and were quickly out of the playoff picture.
+On October 17, 2021, Tkachuk signed a seven-year deal after a dramatic contract holdout.
 Just under three weeks later, he was named the tenth captain in franchise history at just 22 years of age.
-Tkachuk was at the time the franchise's youngest-ever captain.
+Tkachuk was, at the time, the franchise's youngest-ever captain.

 Ahead of the 2022–23 season, the team was aggressive in their efforts to exit their rebuild, drastically retooling the team through the acquisitions of forwards Alex DeBrincat and Claude Giroux and goaltender Cam Talbot.
-In addition, the team signed Josh Norris and Tim Stuetzle to eight-year contract extensions.
+In addition, the team signed forwards Norris and Stutzle to eight-year contract extensions.
+At the end of the season, the Senators missed the playoffs by six points.